cyber-valley/cvland/pages/gender optimization.md

 		- they may exert greater cultural and diplomatic influence on the global stage
 		- they might project an image of superiority
 		- setting trends, attracting talent, investment, and alliances
-- raising issues and their mitigation
+- raising issues and their mitigations
 	- resources availability
 		- the availability of basic resources such as
 		- [[land]], [[energy]], [[shelter]] and [[food]] plays a critical role